A painted wood and metal Santa Morte skeleton statue behind a fence in Old Town San Diego

 You could strike out on your own in search of an Old Town adventure.
 But if you’d rather trust the experts, you’re covered there, too!
 Old Town Trolley Tours offers excellent hop-on / hop-off “transportainment” tours through some of Old Town San Diego’s most can’t-miss sightseeing spots, all narrated by friendly local historians who know the city inside and out.
 Expect fun stories, informative trivia, more than 100 points of interest, and a relaxing ride.
 If that sounds fun, it is.
 That’s why we’ve put together a Trolley Tour Special Offer that includes tickets with your stay!

 Ready to Explore Old Town?
-Book Your Stay at Days
+Book Your Stay at Days Inn By Wyndham San Diego Today!

 Need a home base for your exploration?
 Days Inn is just minutes away from Old Town, so you’ll have easy access to all of the area’s best attractions.
 Plus, you’ll find excellent rates, guest-first amenities and stellar service right here.
 Take a look at our exclusive specials and offers page, choose the San Diego travel deal that’s right for you, and we’ll see you soon!